leftfield-geospatial/homonim/docs/case_studies/classification.rst

 The *spekboom* and *tree* classes appear more compact, and likely better separated after correction.

 To quantify the effect of surface reflectance correction, a per-pixel naive Bayes classifier was evaluated on the source and corrected imagery.
-(Evaluation used the raw red, green, blue and NIR band pixel values as features, and a 10-fold cross-validation for training and testing.)
+Evaluation used the red, green, blue and NIR band pixel values as features, and a 10-fold cross-validation for training and testing.
+This very basic classifier serves to compare the descriptive power of the source and corrected images.
 Normalised confusion matrix, accuracy, and AUC (area under the ROC curve) values are tabulated below.

 +----------------+-----------------------------------------------------+----------+------+
 |                | Confusion matrix                                    | Accuracy | AUC  |